S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

-**Description:** In the DM, the modeler creates two restrictions on this complexType.
+**Description:**

+In the Data Model, the modeler creates two restrictions on this complexType.
 One for the 'lower' value and one for the 'upper' value.

-Both restrictions will have the same element choice and the value is 'fixed' on each representing the lower and upper value range boundary.
-The value may be set to NULL (unbounded) by using the xsi:nil='true' attribute.
-The maxOccurs and minOccurs attributes must be set to 1, in the DM.
+Both restrictions will have the same element choice, and the value is 'fixed' on each representing the lower value and the upper value range boundaries.
+When the value is set to NULL by using the xsi:nil='true' attribute, the maxOccurs and minOccurs attributes must be set to 1, in the Data Model.

 For more information on using this approach `see these tips <https://www.ibm.com/developerworks/webservices/library/ws-tip-null/index.html>`_